-Schrettl, Markus and Carberry, Stephen and Kavanagh, Kevin and Haas, Hubertus and Jones, Gary W. and O'Brien, Jennifer and Nolan, Aine and Stephens, John and Fenelon, Orla and Doyle, Sean
+Schrettl, Markus and Carberry, Stephen and Kavanagh, Kevin and Haas, Hubertus and Jones, Gary W. and O'Brien, Jennifer and Nolan, Aine and Stephens, John C. and Fenelon, Orla and Doyle, Sean

 Self-Protection against Gliotoxin—A Component of the

 Gliotoxin, and other related molecules, are encoded by multi-gene clusters and biosynthesized by fungi using nonribosomal biosynthetic mechanisms.
 Almost universally described in terms of its toxicity towards mammalian cells, gliotoxin has come to be considered as a component of the virulence arsenal of Aspergillus fumigatus.
 Here we show that deletion of a single gene, gliT, in the gliotoxin biosynthetic cluster of two A. fumigatus strains, rendered the organism highly sensitive to exogenous gliotoxin and completely disrupted gliotoxin secretion.
 Addition of glutathione to both A. fumigatus DgliT strains relieved gliotoxin inhibition.
 Moreover, expression of gliT appears to be independently regulated compared to all other